This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Nuts/Seeds - the combination of almonds, cashews, pecans, pistachios, pepitas and sesame seeds adds crunch and flavor.
+- Nuts/Seeds - The combination of almonds, cashews, pecans, pistachios, pepitas and sesame seeds adds crunch and flavor.
+Feel free to change up the combination of nuts and seeds and lean in on your favorites.

 Substitutes/Add-Ins